bluesat-archive/numbat-embedded/README.md

 It contains a few key components:

 - **Module-specific codebases** - these define the behaviour of different numbat modules.
-This is found in the `modules` directory.
+This is found in the `src/modules` directory.
 - **eChronos** - an open-source Real Time Operating System that provides cool stuff like task scheduling & prioritisation.
 (See https://github.com/echronos/echronos).
-An echronos distribution is found in the `echronos` directory.
+An echronos distribution is found in the `build-tools/echronos` directory.
 - **The TI software framework** - A bunch of driver libraries that make developing on our hardware easier, abstracting away lots of painful operations.
-This can be found in the `libs/ti` directory.
+This can be found in the `src/libs/ti` directory.
+- **BLUEsat's ROS Echronos Library** - The defines the embedded implementation of our ros over can protocol.
+It can be found in the `src/libs/ros_echronos` folder.

 **To grab the source**: